matiasngf/experiment-react-stores/README.md

 # experiment-react-stores

 A set of experiments with stores.
-- redux: basic redux toolkit implementation
+- redux-toolkit: basic redux toolkit implementation